Clare Maguire: 2009–11: Light After Dark, commercial success and touring

-2015–present: Don't Mess Me Around EP and Stranger Things Have Happened
+2015–2021: Don't Mess Me Around EP and Stranger Things Have Happened

 In February, she had a live performance of 'Shadow' at the Burberry Prorsum A/W catwalk show.
 Maguire released her sixth EP, Don't Mess Me Around, on 23 February 2015.

 On 24 March 2016, Maguire released the lead single, "Elizabeth Taylor", from her second studio album, Stranger Things Have Happened, released on 27 May 2016.
 The album features songs both previously heard before and new additions to the blues vibe that the album encompasses.
 On 9 February 2018, Maguire released the single "All or Nothing Love".

 On 26 March 2021 Will Young confirmed he would be covering one of Maguires songs following the announcement of the release of his eighth studio album Crying on the Bathroom Floor.
 Following the release, Young said: "I loved the idea of creating an album that celebrates some of the modern female artists I so admire in pop.
 In today's times it's so much easier and accepted to occupy other genders, ideas and explore new avenues.
 I wanted to understand what it might be like to sing their lyrics.
 A song about a boy called Daniel; crying on the bathroom floor, feeling like Elizabeth Taylor.
 This is not a covers album as such, well certainly not in the standard way.
 I wanted to bring songs from female artists who I admire into a new arena."

-On 19 May 2021 Maguire confirmed the release of Light After Dark on vinyl for the first time ever to celebrate the albums ten year anniversary.
+On 19 May 2021 Maguire confirmed the release of Light After Dark on vinyl for the first time ever to celebrate the album's ten year anniversary.